alivenkickin/alivenkickin.github.io/README.md

-# Just selling some golf ball 2$ Each
+# Just selling some golf balls 25 cents each Each